 Nate Powell for WTIU

-Without a doubt, having the ability to work closely with the comic book spread is valuable among artists.
+Without a doubt, working closely with the comic book spread is valuable among artists.
 Fortunately, we have a tool that can easily help you with even the smallest changes.
 Approval Studio has 4 AI-powered comparison modes that won’t miss even 1px of difference.
 You can try it out for free for 14 days and test an abundance of other helpful features for your artwork approval.

 Useful Resources and Inspirations

-I decided to include a list of resources that are filled with helpful information about the world of comic art.
+I decided to include a list of resources filled with helpful information about the world of comic art.

 Also, Approval Studio Team picked these Top-6 Comics that we think are stunning and worth having a look at!

-Sadly, behind the scenes tour is coming to an end.
-As you could see, comics, as any subsequent art, have the unusual ability to tell the story through a unique mixture of words and drawings.
+Sadly, the behind-the-scenes tour is coming to an end.
+As you can see, comics, as any subsequent art, have the unusual ability to tell the story through a unique mixture of words and drawings.
 Most importantly, the 7-step comic-making process shows just how much work and effort comic book creators put in one spread, let alone the whole comic book.
-However, what never seizes to impress me is that the readers also take an active part in reviving the story, which makes them an inseparable part of the comic books.
+However, what never seizes to impress me is that the readers also take an active part in reviving the story, making them an inseparable part of the comic books.